Negative refraction and tiling billiards: Triangle Tilings

 \section{Triangle Tilings}

-In this section, we investigate tiling billiards where the plane is cut up by infinitely many lines that divide the plane in a very regular way, into congruent triangles.
-The behavior of the system in some cases is predictable and elegant, perhaps because of the substantial symmetry.
+In this section, we investigate tiling billiards where lines divide the plane in a very regular way, into congruent triangles.
+The behavior of the system in some cases is simple, perhaps because of the substantial symmetry.

 \begin{definition} A {\it triangle tiling} is a covering of the Euclidean plane with non-overlapping congruent copies of the \emph{tiling triangle} so that the tiling is a grid of parallelograms with parallel diagonals. \end{definition}